lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 #### Flash Access Disable

-Flash access can be disabled through global escalation trigger, local escalation trigger or software command.
+Flash access can be disabled through global escalation trigger, local escalation trigger, rma process completion or software command.
 The escalation triggers are described [here]({{< relref "#flash-escalation" >}}).
 The software command to disable flash can be found in {{< regref "DIS" >}}.
+The description for rma entry can be found [here]({{< relref "#rma-entry-handling" >}}).

 When disabled, the flash has a two layered response:
-- The flash protocol controller memory protection ({{< relref "#memory-protection" >}}) errors back all controller initiated operations.
+- The flash protocol controller [memory protection]({{< relref "#memory-protection" >}}) errors back all controller initiated operations.
 - The host-facing tlul adapter errors back all host initiated operations.
 - The flash physical controller completes any existing stateful operations (program or erase) and drops all future flash transactions.
+- The flash protocol controller arbiter completes any existing software issued commands and enters an invalid state where no new transactions can be issued.

 ### Flash Physical Controller